 Characteristic-Sorted Portfolios: Estimation and Inference

-Keywords: portfolio sorts, stock market anomalies, firm characteristics, nonparametric estimation, partitioning, cross-sectional regressions
+Keywords: portfolio sorts, nonparametric estimation, partitioning, tuning parameter selection

 JEL Classification: C12, C14